 Get exclusive member benefits & effect social change.
 Join Today

-A nerve biopsy is a testing procedure in which a small sample of a nerve is removed from your body and examined in a laboratory.
+A nerve biopsy is a procedure where a small sample of a nerve is removed from your body and examined in a laboratory.

 Numerous conditions and nerve dysfunctions can affect your nerves.
-According to the National Institutes of Health (NIH), your doctor may order a nerve biopsy if he or she believes you may have one of the following conditions (NIH, 2011):
+Your doctor may order a nerve biopsy if they believe you may have one of the following conditions:

-According to New York University Medical Center, it is common for a small area around the biopsy to remain numb for about six to 12 months after the procedure.
+According to New York University Medical Center, it’s common for a small area around the biopsy to remain numb for about six to 12 months after the procedure.
 In some cases, the loss of feeling will be permanent.
-However, because the location is small and unused, most patients are not bothered by it (NYU, 2007).
+But because the location is small and unused, most patients are not bothered by it.

 Other risks might include minor discomfort after the biopsy, allergic reaction to the anesthetic, and infection.
 Talk to your doctor about how to minimize your risks.

 Biopsies do not require much preparation on the part of the patient.
-However, depending on your condition, your doctor may ask you to:
+But depending on your condition, your doctor may ask you to: